ZTNA is a security feature that replaces implicit trust and requires continuous verification in order to gain access to networked systems. |

-For the second in our Netify series of security service market guides, we focus on zero-trust network access (ZTNA), which strengthens user and device authentication and authorization by replacing static passwords with a cryptographically strong session - or transaction-based model.
-ZTNA rests on a strong foundation of network - and packet-based security where firewalls — whether physical or virtual is an implementation choice — are the first line of defense.
+For the second in our Netify series of security service market guides, we focus on zero-trust network access (ZTNA), which strengthens user and device authentication and authorisation by replacing static passwords with a cryptographically strong session – or transaction-based model.
+ZTNA rests on a strong foundation of network – and packet-based security where firewalls — whether physical or virtual is an implementation choice — are the first line of defence.

-As we discussed in our earlier market guide on next-generation firewall-as-a-service (FWaaS), the proliferation of cloud services within both large enterprises and SMBs have fractured traditional perimeter-based traffic controls by moving workloads and applications outside the confines of private data centers and company offices.
 Perimeter networks were further permeated by pandemic lockdowns and the resulting mass migration to a remote workforce using consumer broadband and wireless services to access internal systems, cloud infrastructure and SaaS applications.
 Protecting enterprise employees, applications and data in such a distributed, diverse and disorderly environment is impossible without shifting to a software-defined security infrastructure.
 Just as every other form of enterprise infrastructure and software has been cloud-ified, network security products have followed the cloud migration, with a thriving market in security-as-a-service offerings including:

 Netify is profiling each and after laying a foundation with firewall services, examines network authentication and access in this installment.
 To recap, most vendors bundle products addressing each of these security functions with SD-WAN into a SASE (Secure Access Service Edge) suite.
-Like most software-defined infrastructure, these use a centralized, cloud-based control plane with distributed enforcement and management nodes delivered via a worldwide set of PoPs positioned within a few milliseconds of most users.
-For example, Cato Networks has 60 PoPs providing localized access on every continent.
+Like most software-defined infrastructure, these use a centralised, cloud-based control plane with distributed enforcement and management nodes delivered via a worldwide set of PoPs positioned within a few milliseconds of most users.
+For example, Cato Networks has 60 PoPs providing localised access on every continent.
 PoPs are connected to multiple data carriers like AT&T, BT, NTT, Telia and others to onboard traffic and provide reliable, secure, high-bandwidth connectivity.
 Likewise, Equinix, which offers network security services from several vendors, including two (Palo Alto and Versa) of the five profiled here, has edge onramps in dozens of locations around the world.

 Source: Network Edge–Modernize Your Network Datasheet; Equinix

 ZTNA is an adaptation of the general concept of zero-trust access (ZTA) which requires users, devices and applications to explicitly verify their identity for every transaction or network session and replaces the implicit trust of traditional enterprise networks, which grant access rights to any device on a private network or user with the correct password.
 A conventional enterprise castle-and-moat security architecture places implicit trust in other devices on a LAN or in any individual presenting a valid username-password combination.
-In contrast, ZTNA is designed for today's deperimeterised networks and expressly distrusts all devices and users until they present cryptographically strong credentials.
+In contrast, ZTNA is designed for today’s de-perimeterised networks and expressly distrusts all devices and users until they present cryptographically strong credentials.

 “Thus, ZTA reverses the maxim of “trust, but verify” to be “never trust and repeatedly verify.”